iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/projects.md

 **Description**

-Scripd is a Flutter based app which allows users to scan their prescriptions & automatically populate prescription reminders.
-Text is recognized using CNN based Optical Character Recognition (OCR) & prescription data is populated using transformer based Named Entity Recognition (NER) applied to the text recognized by the OCR
+Scripd is a Flutter based app which allows users to scan their prescriptions and automatically populate prescription reminders.
+Text is recognized using CNN based Optical Character Recognition (OCR) and prescription data is populated using transformer based Named Entity Recognition (NER) applied to the text recognized by the OCR

-Both the OCR & NER Models are run directly within the app to maximize speed & avoid the need for internet connectivity.
+Both the OCR and NER Models are run directly within the app to maximize speed and avoid the need for internet connectivity.
 Updates to the models are bootstrapped in the background when users are connected to WIFI

 <br>